-Move directly to step two you have used AirPrint on your printer in the past and this error message appears.
-If you are using a new printer then you should check the manufacturer’s (see below) to ensure the printer supports AirPrint and check it is connected to the same Wi-Fi network as your device.
-Now may also be a good opportunity to check your printer is switched on an has ink.
+Move directly to step two if you have used AirPrint on your printer in the past and this error message appears.
+If you are using a new printer then you should check with the manufacturer (see below) to ensure the printer supports AirPrint and check it is connected to the same Wi-Fi network as your device.
+Now may also be a good opportunity to check your printer is switched on and has ink.

 #2: The basics

 Confirm Wi-Fi and Bluetooth are enabled on your Apple device (you may have disabled these when switching to AirPlane mode, for example).
 You should also check to make sure that your device and your printer are on the same Wi-fi network and that they are near each other.